 This is a popular option for companies that aren’t eligible to claim the EA.
 At this level, there are no income tax or NI liabilities at all, which also results in minimal PAYE administration.

-If you own a one-man limited company, or cannot claim the EA for any other reason, the most tax-efficient salary for 22/23 is £11,908.
-No income tax or employee’s NICs are payable, but there will be an employer’s NIC liability of £423.
+If you own a one-man limited company, or cannot claim the EA for any other reason, the most tax-efficient salary for 23/24 is £12,570.
+No income tax or employee’s NICs are payable, but there is an employer’s NIC liability of £478.86.

-The company will be around £191 better off compared to taking a £9,100 salary, but there’s a little bit more administration involved.
+As a result of CT savings, the company will be around £270 better off compared to taking a £9,100 salary, but there’s a little bit more administration involved.

 Option 3 – £12,570 (company can claim the EA)

-If your company can claim the EA, the most tax-efficient salary for 22/23 is £12,570.
-No income tax is payable, and the employers’ NIC bill is refunded by the EA.
-There remains a small £88 employee’s NIC bill to pay by the director.
+If your company can claim the EA, the most tax-efficient salary for 23/24 is £12,570.
+No income tax is payable, and the employer’s NIC bill is refunded by the EA.
+The employee does not have to pay any employee’s NIC.